rriyaldhi/shelter-hub/README.md

 - database-level isolation policies
 - tenant-aware request middleware

-Tenant identification can be resolved through:
+Tenant identification is resolved through:

-- subdomain routing
+- subdomain routing — `shelterSlug.shelterhub.com`
-  `shelterSlug.shelterhub.com`

-or

-- request headers
+- request header — `X-Tenant-ID`
-  `X-Tenant-ID`

 ---

-# Event-Driven Processing

-Certain operations are handled asynchronously.

-Examples include:

-- sending outbound messages
-- notification delivery
-- reminder generation
-- analytics updates

-Shelter Hub uses a transactional outbox pattern to ensure reliable event processing.

-Processing flow:

-1. a state change is committed in the database
-2. an outbox event is recorded
-3. background workers process the event
-4. external actions are executed

-This allows the system to maintain reliability while supporting eventual consistency.
+## Design Principles

+- **Offline-first** — the local database is the primary data source; the network is secondary
+- **Shared core** — business logic lives once in `core` and is imported by all client apps
+- **Platform adapters** — each app provides its own adapter implementations; `core` never depends on platform APIs
+- **Backend as authority** — critical invariants are enforced server-side
+- **Eventual consistency** — clients sync in the background; the UI reflects local state immediately
+- **No duplication** — adding a business rule means editing `core`, not updating each app separately

 ---